 You can read the transcript of the film here.

-Women in Commercial Fishing: Perspectives from Point Judith, RI
+Film: Women in Commercial Fishing: Perspectives from Point Judith, RI

 Join us on this segment of SHIPS where we team up with Rhode Island-based documentarian Mark Starr whose interviews and film help us learn women in the commercial fishing industry at Point Judith.
 Background about the port is provided by Dan Costa.
 You’ll hear from Jenn Fish, Mary O’Rourke, and Stesha Campbell about their experiences working in the fishing industry.
 This film was produced by the Steamship Historical Society of America and edited by Education Director Aimee Bachari.